San Isidro, Vázquez de Coronado

 San Isidro is a district of the Vázquez de Coronado canton, in the San José province of Costa Rica.

 Geography

 San Isidro has an area of km^{2} and an elevation of metres.
+The parish church was designed by Teodorico Quirós.

 Demographics

 For the 2011 census, San Isidro had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: